moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 ### 2. Populating the app with fetched content

-To populate the app with the fetched content, we will explore two possible implementations: one for bigger applications that justify the inclusion of Redux store, and those which don't.
+To populate the app with the fetched content, we will explore two possible implementations: one for bigger applications that justify the inclusion of a Redux store, and another which doesn't.

 #### 2.1.
 Accessing the client directly though `getInitialProps`